 - Thermal sensors, which monitor camera temperature levels so that you are warned of any changes in temperature that could affect the system status.
 For more information, see Vero temperature sensor display.

 To connect Vero cameras to the host PC, Vicon offers a range of options, depending on the number of cameras you want to use and whether you are adding them to an existing Vicon system.
 To determine the most appropriate switch for your system, contact your local Vicon Sales representative.

-For synchronization to third-party devices and timecode, together with connections for analog devices, you can add a Vicon Lock+ to your Vero system.
+For synchronization to third-party devices and timecode, together with connections for analog devices, you can add a Vicon Lock+ or Vicon Lock Lab to your Vero system.

 Vicon Vero cameras can be used in the same system as Vicon T-Series, Bonita and Vantage cameras, but note that they cannot be connected to a Giganet.

 In addition to working with current Vicon Tracker, Vicon Vero cameras can also be used with the Vicon Control app.

 For instructions on setting up Vicon Vero systems, see the PDF Vicon Vero Quick Start Guide, which you can download from the Vicon website.

 To help you monitor the status of the cameras, they are fitted with status LEDs.
 Two pairs of tri-color LEDS provide feedback on camera operation, one pair on either side of the camera, and the second pair on either side of the strobe.

 To change the display of camera status information: